Building Multi-Agent Memory Systems: Architecture Patterns

 # Pull all findings from the review session

-all_findings = client.memory.search(
+all_findings = client.search_memories(

 session_id=session_id,